 Today, with the advent of clearer television (including HDTV), it is now more clearly seen to be slices of meatloaf on a bed of lettuce.
 Although, the notion of serving meatloaf on lettuce still seems odd to some people, this is an odd family celebrating an odd holiday.
 So it seems to be perfectly acceptable.

-Last year, we started a poll to see how website visitors identified the meal.
+In 2013 we ran a poll to see how website visitors identified the meal.
 82% of the respondents thought it was “Meat Loaf”, 8% said it was “Spaghetti” and 10% voted that it was “Something Else”.
 The masses have spoken and the ruling is that it is truly meatloaf.